-Parents and teachers often ask what group games suit deaf and hearing children, and whether any adaptations are needed for inclusion.
+Parents and teachers ask what group games suit deaf and hearing children, and whether any adaptions are needed to include everyone.

-Group games allow deaf children to learn social skills while mixing with hearing children, and getting to know other kids around them.
+Group games allow deaf children to learn social, emotional and verbal skills while mixing with hearing children, and getting to know other kids around them.

-Hearing children in turn learn non-verbal communication skills and how to include people with different communication needs in social situations.
+Hearing children in turn learn a mix of communication skills and how to include diverse peers in social situations.

 Good ‘icebreaker’ games for groups include Twister, Pictionary, Junior Scrabble, Yahtzee, Operation, Battleship, table tennis, snooker or foosball.